 A 15-minute walk from Shukugawara Station (JR Nambu Line) or take a direct bus service from Noborito Station (Odakyu Odawara Line) to the museum.
 Bus frequency is every 10 to 15 minutes.

 Anata No Warehouse

 Beating Saitama’s arcade center, Anata No Warehouse is the amusement arcade to visit–even if you don’t like playing games.
 The 5-storey center is a dystopian themed complex with a dark interior and orchestral pipe music echoing through space.
 The haunting space somehow draws resemblance to a war-torn period of a battered Chinese town.
 After you get past the eerie setting, you will notice that the arcade houses a wide range of game machines from darts, shooting games, dance machines, table hockey and many more.

-Getting there: From JR Kawasaki Station, the arcade center is a 10-minute walk.
+From JR Kawasaki Station, the arcade center is a 10-minute walk.

 Kawasaki Daishi Temple

 Founded in 1128, this large temple in Kawasaki is alternatively known as Heiken-

 What you see today are the reconstructions of the period’s architecture as the temple was destroyed in the war.
 Modern building materials like steel and concrete are used in the main hall (Dai-Hondo) when restoration took place in 1958.
 Other new monumental structures in the temple include the main Dai-Sanmom Gate and the octagonal five-story pagoda.
 The temple’s vicinity has plenty of restaurants and souvenir stores for shopping.